csea-lab/freqTag/README.md

 #### function [hilbamp, phase, complex] = freqtag_HILB(data, taggingfreq, filterorder, sensor2plot, plotflag, fsamp)

 % this function implements a simple filter-Hilbert analysis of a 2-D data array (sensors by tim points) in the matlab workspace.
-It outputs the time-varying ssVEP amplitude, the time-varying phase, and the complex components of the time-varying spectrum, at the tagging frequency (real and imaginary) for each time point.
+It outputs the time-varying ssVEP amplitude, the time-varying phase, and the complex components of the time-varying spectrum, at the tagging frequency (real and imaginary) for each time point.\
+% Inputs:\
 % data = sensors by time points 2-D matrix (if data has trials as 3rd\
 % dimension, use mean to average across trials)\
 % taggingfreq = is the tagging frequency\